 Also… Did you know that Changi has its own distinctive fragrance diffused in various areas throughout the airport.
 It has notes of ylang-ylang, damask rose and orchid tea, and is designed “to leave you invigorated for your journey ahead”.

 The MRT and LRT (Light Rail Transit) system is the island’s train network, offering reliable, air-conditioned and cost-effective transport.
-Expats from other big cities in the world with long-running subway systems tend to wax lyrical about the quality of the MRT in Singapore compared to what they’re used to!
+These are the lines that are currently in operation:

-- Looking forward, the Jurong Region Line (JRL) will fully open from 2029 as an above-ground line using smaller trains to accommodate 150 to 200 commuters.
+Nine new stations are slated to open along the Thomson-East Coast Line in 2024 and 2025, covering various East Coast locations.
+And the Jurong Region Line (teal coloured) will fully open from 2029 as an above-ground line using smaller trains to accommodate 150 to 200 commuters.

 Buses

 It might be a small island, but Singapore is home to more than 5,000 bus stops!
-The bus service is a safe, comfortable, affordable and reliable way of travelling that reinvents the clunky, dusty systems found in many major cities.
+The bus service is an affordable and reliable way of travelling that reinvents the clunky, dusty systems found in many major cities.
+Dozens of electric buses have been added in recent years – the LTA aims to have its whole fleet electric by 2040.
+Singapore continues to trial driverless buses, too.

 Readers’ thoughts